coveo/ui-kit/packages/headless-react/typedoc/documents/hooks.md

 # Hooks

 This package provides React hooks for controllers defined in the Engine Definition.
 Hooks allow you to access controller state and methods easily within your React components.
+Without these hooks, you would need to manually pass down props through every component or implement your own provider solution, which can be cumbersome and error-prone.

 ## Usage

 1. Create an engine configuration

 Define the controllers you need in your engine configuration.
-This example includes `Summary` and `ProductList` controllers:
+This example includes `Summary`, `ProductList` and `Cart` controllers:

 ```
+import {
+  CommerceEngineDefinitionOptions,
+  defineSummary,
+  defineProductList,
+  defineCart,
+  getSampleCommerceEngineConfiguration,
+} from '@coveo/headless-react/ssr-commerce';

 const config : CommerceEngineDefinitionOptions {
     configuration: {
     ...getSampleCommerceEngineConfiguration(),